-Design Your Succession Plan is an excellent two-day, interactive curriculum recently developed by North Dakota State University (NDSU) Extension, and is now available for NY farmers, initiated by Cornell Cooperative Extension of Schoharie and Otsego Counties (CCE) and the Schoharie County Office of Agricultural Development.
+Design Your Succession Plan is an excellent 4-day, interactive curriculum recently developed by North Dakota State University (NDSU) Extension, and is now available for NY farmers, initiated by Cornell Cooperative Extension of Schoharie and Otsego Counties (CCE) and the Schoharie County Office of Agricultural Development.

 Participants are better able to open the lines of communications with family and farm partners to create a shared vision for the farm business, as well as to choose and work with professionals such as attorneys, accountants, lenders, insurance agents, and tax experts to build and implement a plan that reflects their shared vision.

 The workshop will be held on Thursdays November 1, 8, 29, and December 6 from 1 p.m. to 4 p.m, at the Extension Center, 173 South Grand St, Cobleskill.
 The cost is $95 per farm, allowing two people per farm.
 Additional farm team members are $60 each, and are encouraged to attend.
 All workshop materials are included.

 Space is available on a first-come, first-served basis, and may be limited.
 This program is being offered to farms throughout the Mohawk Valley Economic Development District, including (but not limited to) Oneida, Herkimer, Otsego, Schoharie, Fulton and Montgomery Counties.